shogowada/scala-json-rpc/examples/jsonRpcFunction/README.md

 Internally, `JsonRpcFuncion` is just another JSON-RPC client, so just like an API method, **you need to return either `Unit` or `Future`**.

-The `UuidSubjectApi.unregister` works because **if the same function reference is used on client side, it will be the same function reference on server side too**.
+The `UuidSubjectApi.unregister` works because **if the same function reference is passed from client, it will be the same function reference on server too**.

 ## Implement server